 As a result, greenhouse gases are accumulating in our atmosphere.
-Carbon dioxide concentrations in the atmosphere since pre-industrial times have increased from 280 parts per million to nearly 400 parts per million.
+Carbon dioxide concentrations in the atmosphere since pre-industrial times have increased from 280 parts per million to over 400 parts per million.

 The reason for the accumulation is simple: Human activities are putting more carbon dioxide than the planet’s vegetation and ocean can remove.
 A useful analogy is that of a bathtub, where the flow of water out of the faucet exceeds the flow through the drain, as illustrated in the U.S. Environmental Protection Agency’s (EPA) background materials on the causes of climate change.

 At the rate we are putting carbon dioxide into the atmosphere, it accumulates faster than it can be drained out.
 Source: EPA: Causes of Climate Change, based on the National Research Council publication Warming World, Impacts by Degree.

 The warming we’ve observed has been driven, in large part, by the accumulation of greenhouse gases in the atmosphere.

 The Fifth Assessment Report (AR5) from the IPCC summarizes: It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century… It is extremely likely that more than half of the observed increase in global average surface temperature from 1951 to 2010 was caused by the anthropogenic increase in greenhouse gas concentrations and other anthropogenic forcings together.

 IPCC AR5, Working Group 1, Summary for Policy Makers, p.17